mickfuzz/phd4/_posts/thesis_chapters/2023-12-2-Literature_review.md

 This broader, process driven definition of CT has been used and adapted by many organisations seeking to support the new computing curriculum.
 As such, it may be familiar from websites, posters and other supporting material created by groups like Barefoot computing.
 Lye's extensive review of teaching Computational Thinking [@lye_review_2014] used Resnick and Brennan's definition as the basis for the review, which points to the widespread use of this more applied approach.
 The wider definition of CT here assumes an environment where learners are engaged in the collaborative coding of a computing project.
 The review above and the influential framework used by Computing at School [@csizmadia_computational_2015-1]  have included elements of this applied framework as well as other more abstract CT concepts.

+#### CT as an pedagogical framework

+NOTE - PARTS OF THIS WILL LIVE IN LIT REVIEW.

+The term abstraction has varied interpretation even within the field of computer science education [@hazzan_reducing_2002].
+Papert and Turkle's [-@papert_epistemological_1990] encourage a of diversity in approaches to teaching coding beyond a formal, abstract approach "that emphasizes control and through structure and planning".
+Their celebration of concrete coding approaches, including the use of tangible physical and digital objects, and more piecemeal, bricolage approach has influenced the design of popular educational programming software and pedagogy through the constructionist school and maker movements (as explored in the literature review).
+In a challenge to this article Wilensky [-@wilensky1991abstract] questions the nature of abstract in this context arguing that all objects and concepts are abstract until familiarity makes them more concrete to the user.

+Tedre and Denning's [-@tedre_long_2016] review of CT cautions against a too narrow definition of CT that highlights formal abstractions as represented by Wing's take on CT [-@wing_computational_2008].
+This is not to argue that Wing's approach to CT is without technical merit [@lodi_computational_2021], rather that its adoption by educational bodies like CAS in the UK and similar bodies internationally has risks.
+The inclusion of formal CT frameworks in curriculum and formal testing has provoked mechanistic teaching of decontextualised concepts via formal teaching methods to the detriment of hands-on exploration and creation of personally meaningful projects [@resnick_coding_2020].

+In teaching computing pedagogy the concept of levels of abstraction can be taught to students to help them understand the level of abstraction that they are working at [@statter_teaching_2016; @waite_abstraction_2016; @waite_abstraction_2018-1].
+To quickly review LOA, the levels are Problem, Design, Code, Running the Code.
+And the purpose is, "Levels of abstraction has been interpreted as a hierarchy to enable teachers and learners to describe which level they are working at, rather than as a methodology for programming projects."[@waite_abstraction_2018]

 ### Exploring the territory between instruction-based tutorials and unguided approaches